goxberry/siam-cse-2013-presentation/talk-performance.md

     + Publicity
 - **Costs**:
     + 1 hr to register, sync up files
-    + Limiting access costs money, unless:
-        - BitBucket + academic e-mail address
-        - GitHub + academic e-mail address + special permission
+    + Only free private space: academic e-mail address + BitBucket
     + Space is limited (usually 1 GB or so)
     + Large data sets or binaries: SourceForge or data archive
     + Limited by terms of service